Camouflage: Principles

-Camouflage can be achieved by different methods, described below.
+Camouflage can be achieved by different methods.
 Most of the methods help to hide against a background; but mimesis and motion dazzle protect without hiding.
 Methods may be applied on their own or in combination.
 Many mechanisms are visual, but some research has explored the use of techniques against olfactory (scent) and acoustic (sound) detection.
 Methods may also apply to military equipment.

-Resemblance to surroundings
+Background matching

-Some animals' colours and patterns resemble a particular natural background.
+Some animals' colours and patterns match a particular natural background.
 This is an important component of camouflage in all environments.
 For instance, tree-dwelling parakeets are mainly green; woodcocks of the forest floor are brown and speckled; reedbed bitterns are streaked brown and buff; in each case the animal's coloration matches the hues of its habitat.
 Similarly, desert animals are almost all desert coloured in tones of sand, buff, ochre, and brownish grey, whether they are mammals like the gerbil or fennec fox, birds such as the desert lark or sandgrouse, or reptiles like the skink or horned viper.
 Military uniforms, too, generally resemble their backgrounds; for example khaki uniforms are a muddy or dusty colour, originally chosen for service in South Asia.
 Many moths show industrial melanism, including the peppered moth which has coloration that blends in with tree bark.
 The coloration of these insects evolved between 1860 and 1940 to match the changing colour of the tree trunks on which they rest, from pale and mottled to almost black in polluted areas.
 This is taken by zoologists as evidence that camouflage is influenced by natural selection, as well as demonstrating that it changes where necessary to resemble the local background.